hijirdella/sentiment-analysis-yousician-app/README.md

-🎵 **Sentiment Analysis – Learn Uke Kala App**
+🎵 Sentiment Analysis – Ukulele by Yousician App
-Text classification project to analyze user reviews from the *Learn Uke Kala* app using TF-IDF and machine learning models.
+Text classification project to analyze user reviews from the Ukulele by Yousician app using TF-IDF and machine learning models.